 FAQ – Frequently Asked Questions – Centipedes

-A:Centipedes can easily be distinguished from millipedes by counting the number of legs arising from most body segments, were as millipedes have two pairs, while centipedes bear one pair per segment, with the first pair of legs being modified into fangs.
+Centipedes differ from millipedes by counting the number of legs arising from most body segments, whereas millipedes have two pairs, while centipedes bear one pair per segment, with the first pair of legs being fangs.

 Most centipedes are carnivorous and prey upon soft-bodied insects, spiders, worms and other arthropods, including other centipedes.
 Centipedes detect prey through their antennae, which are covered with dense hairs.

 Because centipedes feed on insects and other arthropods, eliminating their food sources is a step toward controlling centipedes.
 For this reason, it’s ideal for identifying all other pests inside houses and buildings before performing any pest control.